iNoles/PawPal/README.md

 ## Features

-- **Add Pets**: Add new pets with their names, species, and date of birth
+- **Add Pets**: Add new pets with their names, species, and date of birth.
-- **Manage Pet Tasks**: Assign and track tasks for each pet
+- **Manage Pet Tasks**: Assign and track tasks for each pet.
-- **Task Scheduling**: Set reminders for tasks related to pets
+- **Task Scheduling**: Set reminders for tasks related to pets.
-- **Notification Support**: The app uses local notifications to remind users of upcoming pet tasks to schedule by due date
+- **Notification Support**: The app uses local notifications to remind users of upcoming pet tasks by their due date.

 ## Technologies Used

-- **.NET MAUI**: Cross-platform mobile app framework for building iOS, Android, and Windows apps
+-  **.NET MAUI**: A cross-platform mobile app framework for building iOS, Android, and Windows apps.
+MAUI enables a single codebase for all platforms.
-- **Entity Framework Core**: ORM for database operations using SQLite
+-  **C#**: Primary programming language used for development, allowing for strong typing and modern object-oriented programming features.
-- **C#**: Primary programming language for development
+-  **XAML**: A declarative language for building user interfaces, primarily used with .NET-based applications.
-- **XAML**: For building the UI
+-  **SQLite**: A lightweight, serverless SQL database used for persisting pet and task data locally on the device.

 ## Getting Started